 Friends, fans, brands, consultants, entrepreneurs, musicians, health coaches, marketers, writers, entrepreneurs — and more.

 For me, the big deal about live streaming is that it is not focused on one single stream or person, but many people can participate.
 You can listen in, participate in the comments running down, or join the stream as a guest.
-It has a true ‘people’ feel to it.
-It is Youtube Live made a whole lot easier and in a fresher format.

 As a marketer focused on building community for Customer Service, Marketing, and Product Development, what won me over was how easy it is was get one up and running (think seconds, not minutes) and how easy it is to ask participants to your Blab the join the panel.
 It’s powerful.